NixOS/hydra/doc/manual/src/notifications.md

 ### Re-sending a notification

-Notifications can be experimentally re-sent on the command line with `psql`, with `NOTIFY $notificationname '$payload'`.
+Notifications can be experimentally re-sent on the command line with `psql`, with `NOTIFY $notificationname, '$payload'`.